Frequently Asked Questions

 A psychiatric nurse practitioner or psychiatric mental health nurse practitioner (PMHNP) is in charge of assessing patients' mental health statuses by reviewing their pertinent medical history, conducting complete psychiatric examinations, and identifying risk factors that may impair mental health.
 They also can interpret tests ordered by psychologists or psychiatrists.

 These nurse practitioners provide support to families of patients and the mental health community, too.
 Often mental illness affects more than just the patient.
-Mental health professionals such as a PMNHP can offer therapy and treatment to the family as a group.
+Mental health professionals such as a PMHNP can offer therapy and treatment to the family as a group.

 They may also work with patients that have behavioral problems, including substance abuse.
 Mental health care is an intricate part of substance abuse recovery.